 The Department’s final consultation is expected to be published in the coming weeks and further developments on the proposed support structure for solar PV in Ireland are anticipated in the coming months.
 We will be providing regular updates.

 LK Shields is a member of the Irish Solar Energy Association.
-David Brangam is an Associate Solicitor in the Corporate and Commercial team and Jamie Ritchie is an Associate Solicitor in the Energy and Natural Resources team.
+Jamie Ritchie is an Associate Solicitor in the Energy and Natural Resources team.